Japan v Iraq (1994 FIFA World Cup qualification): Results

 Saudi Arabia took first place with their 4–3 victory over Iran.
 Japan and South Korea were even on points, but South Korea held the goal difference advantage after the three-goal victory over North Korea, winning the tie-breaker.

 South Korea would tie in subsequent matches against Iraq (2–2) and Saudi Arabia (1–1) and lost a match against Japan (0–1).
 Had Japan won this match against Iraq, South Korea would have been eliminated even if they won the match against North Korea held on the same day.
 But as Japan and Iraq tied in the last minute, South Korea qualified and the match was dubbed a "miracle" by South Korean media.

-Dutch coach Hans Ooft was sacked weeks after the match and the elimination effectively ended World Cup aspirations for the majority of the team, most notably Ruy Ramos and Miura, Japan's top scorer in the campaign.
+Dutch coach Hans Ooft was sacked weeks after the match and the elimination effectively ended World Cup aspirations for the majority of the team, most notably Ruy Ramos and Miura, Japan's top scorer in the campaign, even though the latter would play an important part in the following qualifying campaign as well, scoring 14 goals in 13 matches.
 Only two Japanese players who appeared in the match, Nakayama and Masami Ihara, would go on to appear in Japan's 1998 FIFA World Cup squad, with the former appearing in the 2002 edition on home soil as well.

-The Agony of Doha would eventually serve as an inspiration for Japan's future World Cup qualification campaigns to this day.